networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/dynamic_libraries.md

 libraries which come with the VMS installation, it may malfunction with any VMS version which has any changes in those libraries.
 Such changes are expected to appear frequently.
-This issue may happen regardless of whether the library referenced by the Plugin is an integral part of the VMS code, or is a third-party library which VMS depends on.
+This issue may happen regardless of whether the library referenced by the Plugin is an integral part of the VMS code, or is a third-party library which the VMS depends on.

 SOLUTION: The Plugin should never depend on any dynamic library bundled with the VMS installation.